Bahman Nirumand: Life

 Bahman Nirumand was born on 18 September 1936 to a wealthy family of civil servants in Tehran, Iran.
 His uncle was a consul in the Iranian embassy in Berlin before World War II.
 When he was 14 years old, Nirumand was sent to Germany to go to gymnasium, and attended Rudolf Steiner School.

 After his primary and secondary schooling, he studied German, philosophy and Persian at the Universities of Munich, Tübingen, and Berlin.
 He became a docent in 1960 at the University of Tübingen with the subject "Problems of transplanting European dramas to Neo-Persian literature".
 After finishing his studies, he returned to Iran and worked there as a docent for comparative literature at the University of Tehran, and as a writer and journalist.
-Together with Mehdi Khanbaba Tehrani and Majid Zarbakhsh, he founded the Goruhe Kadreh (Kader Group), which understood itself as a Marxist-Leninist organisation and wanted to organize revolutionary cells for the anti-imperialist war in urban areas of Iran by acting as urban guerillas.
+Together with Mehdi Khanbaba Tehrani and Majid Zarbakhsh, he founded the Goruhe Kadreh (Kader Group), which understood itself as a Marxist-Leninist organization and wanted to organize revolutionary cells for the anti-imperialist war in urban areas of Iran by acting as urban guerillas.
 In 1965, he returned to Germany to escape a purported imminent arrest.